KrauseFx/krausefx.com/_drafts/trusting-sdks.md

 To prove that this is working, I looked into how to inject malicious code in a shell script developers run locally, in this case BuddyBuild:

 * Same requirements as in the previous example, attacker needs to be in the same network
-* BuddyBuild docs tell users to `curl` an unencrypted URL piping the content over to `sh`, meaning any code the `curl` command returns will be executed
+* BuddyBuild docs told users to `curl` an unencrypted URL piping the content over to `sh`, meaning any code the `curl` command returns will be executed
 * The modified `UpdateSDK` is provided by the attacker (Raspberry PI), and asks for the admin password (normally BuddyBuild’s update script doesn’t ask for this)
 * Within under a second, the malicious script does the following
     * Enable SSH remote access for the current account